EarthBigData/openSAR/training/INSTALLATION.md

 For code management and distributing of our notebooks we use the code management system [git](https://git-scm.com/) and the code repository management platform [github](https://github.com].

-Once you have a git
+We recommend using git and *cloning* the openSAR distribution to your local computer.
+This way you can easily download updates and work offline with the repository.
+To clone the openSAR distribution:

+    > mkdir <<YOUR-GIT-REPOSOTORY-ROOT-PATH>   # or create a folder using your system's file manager
+    > cd <YOUR-GIT-REPOSOTORY-ROOT-PATH>       # e.g. /Users/me/github (Linux/Mac)
+    > git clone git@github.com:EarthBigData/openSAR.git

-### Creating a new Environment
+### Creating a new conda environment

+To work with the code and notebooks, you need to establish virtual environments within in Anaconda.
+THe advantage of virtual environments is the complete separation of different dependencies for projects.
+For our training programs we establish conda environments named **ebd**.
+THis will show up in the Jupyeter Notebook as the **Kernel ebd**.

-To create a new environment use the [conda_ebd.yml](conda_ebd.yml) file available at our github repository at [https://github.com/EarthBigData/openSAR/tree/master/training](https://github.com/EarthBigData/openSAR/tree/master/training).
+To create a new environment use the [conda_ebd.yml](ttps://github.com/EarthBigData/openSAR/tree/master/training/conda_ebd.yml) file available at our github repository at [https://github.com/EarthBigData/openSAR/tree/master/training](https://github.com/EarthBigData/openSAR/tree/master/training).
 On most browsers you can *Right Click*  this link to save the file to your local machine.
 Save or move the file into the same directory path from which you will execute the command below.

 After *miniconda* is installed, ensure that the environment variables are set correctly to execute "conda" and start a new terminal (Anaconda Command Prompt in WINDOWS).

-    OPTIONAL:
-    you can clone or download the openSAR repository from Earth Big Data which installs the notebooks for testing and the conda_ebd.yml file needed below
-    > cd <YOUR-PATH-TO-GITHUB-REPOSITORIES>
-    > git clone git@github.com:EarthBigData/openSAR.git

 In a new terminal (Anaconda Terminal on Windows) type:

     > conda env create -f conda_ebd.yml